kubos/kubos/docs/services/file-protocol.rst

 All messages in the file protocol are encoded as `CBOR` arrays and are sent in UDP packets.
 The first value in the encoded list is the ``channel_id`` for request/response type messages and the ``hash`` for content-addressable messages.

+The ``hash`` parameter is the blake2 hash for the corresponding file which is being transferred.

+The ``channel_id`` parameter corresponds to an in-memory array of coroutines created as part of the file transfer process.

 Send Chunk
 ~~~~~~~~~~

-Files are sent to the remote side in 4kB chunks.
-This is the payload
+This message is sent as part of the file ``import`` or ``export`` process.
-message containing the chunks indexed by file hash and chunk index.
+It contains the file hash, chunk index and raw chunk data.

+Each raw chunk is 4KB in size.
+Individual chunk messages will not get
+an immediate reply.
+However if no chunks are received within the
+timeout window then an ``ack`` or ``nak`` will be sent depending
+on whether all the chunks have been received or not.

     ``{ hash, chunk_index, data }``

-The protocol typically won't reply to these unless there is a long
-pause in sending (such as after sending the last chunk).
-In this case
-the receive will send either an ack or nak depending on if
-all the chunks have been received or not.

 Sync
 ~~~~

-To query whether the other side has all the chunks for a file, send a sync message.
-The ``num_chunks`` is optional, but it should be sent for new files so the other side knows how many chunks to expect.
+This message is sent to query to message receiver on the status of a file.
+It contains the file's hash and the expected number of chunks for the file.

+If the file does not exist on the receiver's side then the receiver will send a ``nak`` requesting all chunks and create the appropriate file storage structure.
+If the file does exist then the receiver will send back an ``ack``.
+The ``num_chunks`` is optional, however it should be sent in the first ``sync`` of an ``import`` or ``export`` to ensure the expected number of chunks is known.

     ``{ hash, num_chunks }``

-An acknowledge or negative acknowledge message will be sent in response.

 Acknowledge (Ack)
 ~~~~~~~~~~~~~~~~~

-This message tells the other side that the sender has all chunks
+This message is sent to inform the message receiver that the
-for a given hash file.
+message sender has all chunks for a given file.
+It contains the
+file's hash, the boolean value true, and the number of
+chunks in the file.

     ``{ hash, true, num_chunks }``

 Negative Acknowledge (Nak)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This message tells the other side that the sender is missing chunks.
-The numbers after ``false`` are pairs of ranges where the first number is inclusive and the second is exclusive.
+This message is sent to inform the message receiver that the message sender does not have all chunks for a given file.
+It contains the file's hash, the boolean value false, and a list of missing chunks.
+The list of missing chunks is made up of pairs of ranges where the first number is inclusive and the second is exclusive.
 For example ``0, 2`` means the first two chunks are missing.

+A ``nak`` may be sent in response to a ``sync`` or after a timeout during a file ``import`` or ``export``.
+The message sender should expect the message receiver to send the missing file chunks upon receipt of a ``nak``.

-    ``{ hash, false 1, 4, 6 ,7 }``
+    ``{ hash, false 1, 4, 6, 7 }``

+The above example ``nak`` indicates that chunks 1-3 and 6 are missing.

 Export
 ~~~~~~

-The sender wishes that the other side exports a file from content addressable
+This message is sent to initiate the process of transferring
+a file from the message sender to the message receiver.
+It
+contains the channel id, the string "export", the file's hash,
+the target path for the file and file's permissions mode.

+The message receiver will begin waiting for file chunks after
+receiving this message.
+Once the timeout triggers it will
-storage to somewhere on the normal file system.
-Typically this is the first
+attempt to export the file locally.
+If the file is incomplete then
-command when uploading a file to a remote service.
+the receiver will request any missing chunks.
+Upon receiving
+all chunks it will attempt to verify and export the file to
+the local filesystem.
+This message is sent after the
+``sync`` command as part of the export process.

     ``{ channel_id, "export", hash, path, mode }``

-If the chunks aren't there yet, then other side will request them.
-The export
-command will wait to execute until all chunks are received.

 Import
 ~~~~~~

-Import is used to tell a remote side to import a file from the normal file system into the managed content addressable storage.
+This message is sent to initiate the process of transferring a file to the message sender from the message receiver.
+It contains the channel id, the string "import", and the requested file's path.

+Upon receiving, the message receiver will import the requested file into the managed content-addressable storage and send a ``success`` message to the sender.
+This ``success`` message will contain the file`s hash and allow the original message sender to determine which file chunks are required.

     ``{ channel_id, "import", path }``

 Success
 ~~~~~~~

-When an import or export command finishes with success, this will be received
-with the results.
+This message is sent as part of the ``import`` or ``export``
+processes.
+It contains the channel id, the boolean value true
+and potentially other values depending on the situation.

+This message is primarily sent in two different situations:
+at the end of an ``export`` and near the beginning of an ``import``.
+The message sender would send a ``success`` if an ``export``
+has completed successfully.
+The ``success`` is also used
+during an ``import`` to indicate a file is ready for sending
+and to communicate the file's hash.

+Extra values in this command appear as extra items in the list.

     ``{ channel_id, true, ..values }``

 Failure
 ~~~~~~~

-If there is an error in the import or export, this will be received with an error message.
+This message is sent if there as an error in the ``import`` or ``export`` process.
+It contains the channel id, the boolean false and the error message.

     ``{ channel_id, false, error_message }``